Lee Marshall (announcer)

 Lee Marshall (born Marshall Aaron Mayer; November 28, 1949 – April 26, 2014) was an American professional wrestling announcer and radio personality.
 In wrestling, Marshall worked as an announcer and commentator for the WWE, the American Wrestling Association (AWA), World Championship Wrestling (WCW) and Women of Wrestling (WOW!).

 Professional wrestling announcing

 World Wrestling Federation

 Marshall was briefly with the World Wrestling Federation as a ring announcer.
 He was the ring announcer for the Los Angeles portion of WrestleMania 2.

 American Wrestling Association

-In 1986, Marshall joined the broadcast team when the AWA Championship Wrestling show was on ESPN.
+In 1986, Marshall joined the broadcast team when the AWA Championship Wrestling show was on ESPN where he remained until 1990.

 World Championship Wrestling

 In January 1996, he signed a three year contract with World Championship Wrestling (WCW), where he was known as "Stagger Lee", likely a reference to the Lloyd Price song of the same name.

 Marshall made his WCW pay-per-view debut at Uncensored (1996).
 Marshall was also one of the announcers at the 1996 World War 3 pay-per-view at the Norfolk Scope in Norfolk, Virginia, covering the third ring with Larry Zbyszko.
 During the early stages of the three-ring, 60-man Battle Royal, the Four Horsemen and the Dungeon of Doom battled outside the ring and in the ensuing fight, Marshall was knocked down and repeatedly kicked legitimately to the head and chest by the Faces of Fear (Meng and The Barbarian) while on the floor.
 After the fight moved back toward the locker room, Marshall managed to get himself up and finish calling the match.

 In November 1996, Marshall began a weekly 60 second segment on WCW Monday Nitro called "On The Road" when he placed a phone call to Tony Schiavone via 1-800-COLLECT from somewhere in America to plug the following week's Nitro.

 In January 1998, TBS added WCW Thunder to their schedule with Marshall as main co-host alongside Tony Schiavone and (real life close friend) Bobby Heenan.
 Later that year, he would join Mark Madden calling WCW Pay Per View events on the WCW website.
 Marshall's last WCW appearance was at Starrcade (1998) interviewing The Giant.
 Marshall left WCW shortly after the PPV due to a contract dispute.